toepoke/pAppwords/README.md

 Pappwords piggy backs on the fantastic work of [@troyhunt](https://twitter.com/troyhunt) and his [haveibeenpwned.com](https://haveibeenpwned.com/) website.

-Pappwords is a [cloudflare app](https://blog.cloudflare.com/cloudflare-apps-2/) you can install on your website and it will notify your users if the password they are using has been subject to a breach.
+Pappwrds is a [vanilla js](http://vanilla-js.com/) library you can install on your website and it will notify your users if the password they are using has been subject to a breach.

 ![Screenshot of Pappwords telling a user the password they used has been involved in a breach.](./docs/screenshot.png "Screenshot")